Uraku Tower Hawaii

 No analysis available

 Cable TV appears to be included in the maintenance fee.
-Historical MLS data is very strong here, with 18 of 20 current listings showing CABTV in association_fee_includes, suggesting this is standard rather than a one-off agent entry.
+The historical MLS signal is very strong, with 18 of 20 current listings showing CABTV, and there are no remarks suggesting otherwise.
+This looks like a stable building-level inclusion rather than an agent-specific entry.

 No analysis available